Legacy-Edition-Minigames/Minigames/README.md

 ### Notices

+This project is currently on hold until 1.17 is released!

 This project is far from completion!
 Do not expect too much in its current state!

 Legacy Edition Battle is currently designed for [Minecraft Java Edition 1.16.5](https://www.minecraft.net/en-us/article/minecraft-java-edition-1-16-5)